 I haven’t liked their gear since I got rid of my SP3A-1 (which was wonderful and got me even more heavily into audio), but seriously, must all their products be the best?

 I have an acquaintance who [he has now passed] was in the Audio Research cult.
 No matter what that company produced, he wanted it, the latest version, the new and improved whatever it was they said was now even better than whatever they said used to be the best.

 This to me is the height of audio foolishness.

-As you may have read on the site in a few hundred places, we are not concerned with anything about a record — who made it, how it was made, when it was made — except for the sound.
+Throughout this blog and on our site we make it clear that we are not concerned with anything about a record — who made it, how it was made, when it was made — except for the sound.

 The sound is EVERYTHING.